Mama Flora's Family: Synopsis

 After Ruthana graduates she takes a job as a social worker in Harlem, only to discover that Ernestine is very sick.
 The doctors are unable to discover what is wrong with her, and she later has a heart attack in her sleep.
 Ruthana helps her cousin Willy raise the children.

 Reception

 Critical reception for the book was mixed, with Kirkus Reviews calling the book "an affecting if superficial take on recent racial history".
 Publishers Weekly mostly panned Mama Flora's Family, stating that the book lost "the human touch that animates the novel's first half".

 Miniseries

 In November 1998 a two-part miniseries adaptation of Mama Flora's Family aired on CBS.
 The miniseries starred Cicely Tyson as Flora Palmer, making it her second time performing in an adaptation of Haley's work.
 Georgia Allen played Nana.

 Critical reception for the miniseries was mixed, with some reviewers comparing it unfavorably to Haley's Roots miniseries.
-Tyson won an Image Award in 1999 for her role as Mama Flora.
+Tyson won an NAACP Image Award in 1999 for her role as Mama Flora.